 Under Delaware law, a public benefit corporation is required to identify in its certificate of incorporation the public benefit or benefits it will promote and its directors have a duty to manage the affairs of the corporation in a manner that balances the pecuniary interests of the corporation's stockholders, the best interests of those materially affected by the corporation's conduct, and the specific public benefit or public benefits identified in the public benefit corporation's certificate of incorporation.
 Public benefit corporations organized in Delaware are also required to assess their benefit performance internally and to disclose to stockholders at least biennially a report detailing their success in meeting their benefit objectives.
+Please see our most recent biennial report in the section titled "Our Commitment to Impact-Periodic Public Benefit Corporation Statement" below.
 Our previous biennial report can be found in our definitive proxy statement filed with the SEC on April 25, 2022.